-As some of you know I made a vow when they kicked the Beavers baseball team out of the stadium so it could be revamped for soccer I found never to go to a soccer game there.
+As some of you know I made a vow when they kicked the Beavers baseball team out of the stadium so it could be revamped for soccer I vowed to never go to a soccer game there.
 Well that lasted a little more than a year.
 My sister Laura is visiting this week.
 She thought that one of the Portland things to do would be to go to a game.
 Her son (my nephew) Christopher is a photographer for the Portland Tribune; he was able to score some press passes for us; so even though the game was sold out, we got in.

 How fun!
 We more or less had the run of the place; but my pass wouldn’t get me down to the field, though I had access to anywhere else in the stadium including the press box and locker room.